 That’s why it’s so important to find one that works for your specific dog.
 If you buy a good one, you can possibly give yourself a powerful training shortcut, but a bad one could derail your efforts — or worse, injure your pooch.

-In the reviews below, we’ll discuss some of our favorite shock collars for large dogs — as well as some that belong on the scrap heap rather than around your pet’s neck.
+In the reviews below, we’ll discuss some of our picks for the best shock collars for large dogs — as well as some that belong on the scrap heap rather than around your pet’s neck.

 1. PetSpy Dog Training Shock Collar – Best Overall